adamshostack/conflictmodeling/references/README.md

 # Annotated Bibliography

-Please keep this file as a simple list for now, with keys of the form AuthorYear.
+This file is a simple list for now, with keys of the form AuthorYear.
 AuthorYear has the nice property of being human readable without jumping to a table, which labels like "[15]" lack.